Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Instead of listing the responsibilities of your job instead, emphasize tangible results and tangible accomplishments.
-Use the bullet point format to help make these accomplishments easy to read and interesting to potential employers.
+Rather than listing the duties of your job instead, emphasize tangible achievements and quantifiable results.
+Use Bullet points that make your accomplishments easily scannable and engaging to potential employers.

 4. Emphasize Transferable Skills